open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 ### Experiment: compression as a function of stream lifetime

-In this experiment, we vary the maximum stream lifetime of the OTel-Arrow Exporter.
+In this experiment, we vary the maximum stream lifetime of the OTel-Arrow exporter.
 The hypothesis is that compression improves with longer stream durations, as reported in our initial findings, because longer streams, having simply more data, present a greater opportunity for compression.
 In this experiment, batches of 4000–5000 spans are compressed into the range of